-His prose writing saw its debut in 1925 with publication of a short story collection Simnadtsiat Khvylyn (Seventeen Minutes), and a novel, Pryhody Mak-Leistona, Harri Ruperta ta Іnshykh (The Adventures of MacLayston, Harry Rupert and Others).
+His prose writing saw its debut in 1925 with the publication of a short story collection Simnadtsiat Khvylyn (Seventeen Minutes), and a novel, Pryhody Mak-Leistona, Harri Ruperta ta Іnshykh (The Adventures of MacLayston, Harry Rupert and Others).
 Incidentally, the latter was hugely successful, and 100,000 copies were printed that year.

 Maik Yohansen’s experimental prose is masterfully written.
 He was called a ‘jeweller of the word’.
 His reserve of literal devices and techniques is diverse and he uses them aptly and with sophistication: polyptoton, metaphor, alliteration and neologism – to name but a few.
-One of Yohansen’s signature techniques is uchudnennia [Engl., ‘estrangement effect’ or German ‘Verfremdungseffekt’), the making strange or miraculous something that is familiar and ordinary.
+One of Yohansen’s signature techniques is uchudnennia [Engl., ‘estrangement effect’ or German ‘Verfremdungseffekt’) making strange or miraculous something that is familiar and ordinary.
 The aforementioned techniques, including uchudnennia, are exemplified in his novel Podorozh Uchenoho Doktora Leonardo i yoho Maibutnoi Kokhanky Prekrasnoyi Alchesty u Slobozhansku Shvaitsariyu (The Journey of the Learned Doctor Leonardo and his Future Lover, the Beauteous Alceste, to the Switzerland of Slobozhanshchyna, 1928).